 In substudy 1, the unadjusted association of the binary exposure (splenectomy), with the outcome (group membership) was evaluated with the Chi-square test and strength of association was summarized using the odds ratio.
 No adjusted analysis was performed due to insufficient power given low rates of splenectomy in each arm.
 Within the CTEPH group, characteristics of patients with and without splenectomy were compared by chi-square test (for binary variables) and Wilcoxen rank-sum test (for continuous variables).
 No correction for multiple hypothesis testing was performed in this exploratory analysis and a p-value < 0.05 was considered statistically significant.

-For substudy 2, we compared clinical features of PE presentation between the groups of subjects hospitalized for PE based on splenectomy status.
-These included analysis of clot burden based on the Qanadli scoring system () as well as clot location (peripheral or central).
+In substudy 2, we compared clinical features of PE presentation between the groups of subjects hospitalized for PE based on splenectomy status.
+We analyzed clot burden using the Qanadli scoring system (16), as well as clot location (peripheral or central).
 PE was defined as central if either reviewer identified the most proximal portion of clot in a lobar or more central pulmonary artery (PA), and distal if both reviewers identified the most proximal portion of clot in a segmental or subsegmental vessel.
 These analyses were performed by two reviewers (MWD and DW) who independently analyzed subjects' CTPA images.
 There was high inter-rater agreement between central vs. peripheral assessments (Kappa = 0.71), and excellent agreement in clot burden assessment (Kappa = 0.95 for Qanadli score) between the two reviewers.
 Because the presence or absence of the spleen can be easily determined by review of CTPA images, the reviewers were not blinded to splenectomy status.
 Pulmonary Artery (PA) diameter, Pulmonary Artery to Ascending Aorta (PA/AA) ratio, and Right ventricle to left ventricle (RV/LV) ratio were also measured on the index CTPA.
-RV to LV ratio.
+PA and AA measurements were performed using methods previously described by our group and others (17).
+RV to LV ratio were measured (by reviewer DW) using methods described in the American Journal of Roentgenology (18).

+Admit location, hospital length of stay and ICU length of stay were determined through manual chart review.
+PESI score was determined by review of the admission H&P and/or ED notes and vitals documentation at admission.
+DVT workup and presence of DVT was determined by review of admission notes and ultrasound results documented in the EMR.
+DVT workup was considered positive if DVT was found in any extremity by ultrasound and only those patients who had workup were considered for calculating the percentage positive.

-Like substudy 1, unadjusted comparisons were also performed using chi-squared test (binary) and Wilcoxen rank-sum tests).
+Like substudy 1, unadjusted comparisons were also performed using chi-squared test (binary) and Wilcoxen rank-sum tests.
 Additionally, logistic (for peripheral vs central PE location) and Poisson (for Qanadli score, which represents the proportion of subsegments occluded by clot) regressions were used to summarize the adjusted strength of association with splenectomy after accounting for Age, Sex, and BMI, which were a-priori hypothesized to be confounders.
 Ethics:

 This retrospective study was approved by the Institutional Review Board (IRB) at IMC under a waiver of informed consent.